codERSunny812/Stellar-connect/README.md

 ## Deployment and Optimization

 - Optimization: Used lazy loading to improve performance and load times.
-- Deployment: Deployed the application to a hosting platform.
+- Deployment: Deployed the application to a hosting platform(vercel).

 ## Monitoring and Maintenance